 A known fact would be that effective communication is the strengthening base for any successful organization.
 However, it might be difficult to see through the best communication channel or medium to send your message across.
-Digging into the knowledge of various mediums of communication and their uses can help you identify which one suits your objective the best.
+The right communication medium ensures that your message is not only delivered, but also understood and acted upon, which is crucial for maintaining engagement and collaboration.
+Understanding the different communication mediums and how to use them can help you identify the most appropriate one for your purpose.
+Whether it’s a quick message through instant communication tools or a detailed email, understanding when and how to use these communication mediums is vital to business productivity.

 In this reading, I will talk about what a communication medium is, how it has evolved over time, the importance of choosing the right communication medium, types of communication mediums and finally the tips for choosing the best one for yourself.